vsalescode/vsalescode/README.md

-// ☕ Java 17 is my weapon of choice, powered by Spring Boot
+// Java 17 is my weapon of choice, powered by Spring Boot
-// 🚀 Pseudocode
+// Pseudocode representation of my professional profile

 public class JoaoVictorSales {